What is Single Touch Payroll?

 Is STP good for unpaid super?

-STP also lets you check if the boss has stayed up to date with your super contributions.
+With STP, it’s easy to check if your employer is up to date with your super contributions.
 That’s a good thing.
-An estimated one in three Australian workers are robbed of about $2,000 each year by employers refusing to pay super.
+Employers who don’t pay superannuation cost an estimated one in three Australian workers about $2,000 each year.